jtsu/IOSXE_Post_ConfigDiff/USECASE.md

-IOS-XE Post ConfigDiff
+USE CASE Description for IOS-XE Post ConfigDiff
 =====================================================
 Tracking IOS-XE config diffs in collaboration clients

 Some times it can be difficult to identify exactly what config changes were make on a Cisco switch or router.
 There are certainly applications on the market to help examine and identify configuration differences.
-But it would be better to see and track an audit trail of the differences.
+But it would be nice to track those changes and see a history of that information in a single collaboration tool that you use on a daily basis.

 We created a simple application that would track configuration changes and post those changes to a Webex Teams room.
-With all the changes now posted in a room, it is very easy to scroll back in time to see what changes were made.
+With all the changes now posted in a room, it is very easy to scroll back to see what changes were made.

-Webex Teams isn't universally used by all our customers, so we also wanted to incorporate some options in our app to post to other collaboration clients.
-We included options to post messages to Microsoft Teams and Slack.
+Webex Teams isn't universally used by all our customers, so we decided to created a simple framework to support other collaboration clients.
+Our app includes options to post messages to Microsoft Teams and Slack.

+Many IT administrators have security policies that prohibit their network infrastructure from having direct access to the public cloud.
+We also included an option to enable the use of an HTTP Proxy for those network environments that would need it.

 One of the limitations we have is that we do our diff to a baseline config.
-It would be great to have an option to see a diff to a prior version.
+It would be great to have an option to see a diff to a prior versions, not to only a baseline config.

 ## White Papers and Helpful Blog Posts
 Provide links to related white papers: